-The study found that if a person lies down with their legs raised at an angle, more blood would flow to their head, making their face look puffy.
+The study found that if a person lies down with their legs raised at an angle, more blood will flow to their head, making their face look puffy.
 These conditions are pretty similar to the experience of space travel.
 Here is a detailed description by Drew Iwanicki himself about how he felt during and after the study.

 Of course, it is!

-You must have noticed that there are only very rare occasions when you lie for more than 6-7 hours without making any kind of movement.
-You move a little by twitching, turning or shifting your weight during your sleep.
+You must have noticed that there are only rare occasions when you lie for more than 6-7 hours without making any kind of movement.
+You move a little by twitching, turning, or shifting your weight during your sleep.
 If you don’t move at all, you can have pressure ulcers, more commonly known as bedsores.
 These are caused when, due to a lack of movement, the disruption of blood throughout the skin causes certain regions of the skin to perish.

 There are a few different stages of bedsores; if bedsores hit Stage 4, then they can negatively affect bones.
 In extreme cases, bedsores can even kill people.
 This is why nurses continually change the position of paralytic patients.